Medically reviewed by Kristin Hall, FNP

 Written by Our Editorial Team

 Propecia® is an FDA-approved prescription medication for male pattern baldness.
-It contains the active ingredient finasteride and works by stopping the conversion of testosterone into the hormone dihydrotestosterone (DHT), which causes hair loss in men.
+It contains the active ingredient finasteride and works by stopping the conversion of testosterone into the hormone dihydrotestosterone (DHT), which causes hair loss or a receding hairline in men.

 If you’re starting to lose your hair and want to stop it from worsening, your healthcare provider may suggest using Propecia either on its own or with a topical treatment such as minoxidil.